WP Simple Pay Blog

 Where PayPal focuses on the end consumer (buyers and sellers), Stripe is also concerned about developers, middlemen (like marketplaces), and companies that have unique billing needs.

-We wrote about the differences between Stripe and PayPal in our article: PayPal vs. Stripe: Which Payment Processor is Right for Your Business?
+To learn more, see our article: PayPal vs. Stripe: Which Payment Processor is Right for Your Business?

-5. Peter Thiel was an Early Investor
+5. PayPal Founder Peter Thiel Was an Early Investor

 Interestingly, Thiel was also an early investor in Stripe through Founders Fund, his venture capital firm.
 Other members of the fund include Max Levchin and Elon Musk.
 It’s said Thiel had a heavy influence on the startup’s pricing model.